-Racing Victoria, a privately owned entity headquartered in Australia, employs approximately 310 individuals and reported $354.1M in revenue as of 2024.
-The organization functions as a tier 1 media tech buyer.
-Established in 2001, the company specializes in riding and animal sports, providing independent governance of the Victorian thoroughbred racing industry.
+Racing Victoria, a privately owned entity headquartered in Australia, is a tier 1 media tech buyer.
+Established in 2001, the company operates with approximately 310 employees and reported $339.6M in revenue as of 2025.
+Functioning primarily in spectator sports, Racing Victoria specializes in providing independent governance of the Victorian thoroughbred racing industry.

 Founded